ceford/cefjdemos-data-jdm-user/articles/en/articles/how-to-archive-an-article.md

 <!-- Filename: J4.x:How_to_Archive_an_Article / Display title: How to Archive an Article -->

-Joomla!
-4.x <span id="main-portal-heading">**How To**
-Archive Articles</span>

 ## Introduction

 As your website content grows it is likely that some of that content will need to be updated or replaced.

-You might choose to unpublish these articles but you may have a requirement to keep the original articles/s in a way that people can still view them.
+You might choose to unpublish some articles but you may have a requirement to keep them in a way that people can still view them.

 Joomla! makes archiving of articles a simple process by allowing you to change the status of the article to **Archived**.
 A benefit of archiving